Ben Barton

 Ben Barton (June 8, 1823 – January 1, 1899), often erroneously referred to as Benjamin Barton, was a prominent landowner and white settler of the San Bernardino Valley in southern California.
-Educated as a doctor in the East, he migrated to Southern California in 1854.
+Educated as a medical doctor in the Eastern United States, he migrated to Southern California in 1854.
 A few years later, he purchased a large tract of land in Rancho San Bernardino.
 He served various political roles in state and local government.
 After retiring from his medical practice, he became a rancher and vintner, and had a large mansion built for his family.
 His sons also became prominent local politicians and businessmen.

 After Barton's death, his land holdings were split into lots and sold for development; the area eventually became the city of Redlands.
 Barton built some of the earliest buildings in Redlands and neighboring San Bernardino, and his villa is now listed as a historic site.
 Barton was also a philanthropist and social host.
 He and his family were well-known and influential in the San Bernardino area during its pioneer era.